nervosnetwork/rfcs/rfcs/0038-cheque/0038-cheque.md

    - 1.b.
 If the provided signature is valid with the receiver secp256k1 public key hash, then:

      - 1.b.i.
-It loops through all input cells using the current cheque lock script(notice here the lock script we refer to include public key hash, meaning if a transaction contains 2 cells using the same cheque lock code, but different public key hash, they will be treated as different lock script, and each will perform the script unlock rule checking independently), if the since of 2 inputs are not zero, the cheque lock returns with an error state
+It loops through all input cells using the current cheque lock script, if any of the inputs' `since` is not zero, the cheque lock returns with an error state.

      - 1.b.ii.
 It loops through all output cells using the receiver lock hash, if the sum of the output cells capacity is not equal to the sum of the cheque input cells capacity, the cheque lock returns with an error state